svsticky/sadserver/README.md

 - The Linux users, either admins or committees
   - The SSH keys that can be used to SSH in with these accounts
 - The websites we host
-  - Important to note is that the `name` of a website should always be a subdomain of the canonical hostname.
-This has to do with the current state of our DNS zones, and ensures that TLS certificates are set up correctly in the staging environment.
-This could be improved perhaps.
 - Application-specific variables

 It might be worth splitting this file up, giving users and/or websites their